habibnote/user-manager/readme.md

 # WP Library System

-This is a WordPress plugin for Books library management system.
+This is a WordPress plugin for User management system.

 ## Developer/Dependencies